Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Abstract

 \section{Abstract}

-{Markov processes serve as a universal model for many real-world random processes.
-This paper presents a data-driven approach for learning these models through the spectral decomposition of the infinitesimal generator (IG) of the Markov semigroup.
-The unbounded nature of IGs complicates traditional methods such as vector-valued regression and Hilbert-Schmidt operator analysis.
+Markov processes serve as universal models for many real-world random processes.
+This paper presents a data-driven approach to learning these models through the spectral decomposition of the infinitesimal generator (IG) of the Markov semigroup.
+Its unbounded nature complicates traditional methods such as vector-valued regression and Hilbert-Schmidt operator analysis.
 Existing techniques, including physics-informed kernel regression, are computationally expensive and limited in scope, with no recovery guarantees for transfer operator methods when the time-lag is small.
-We propose a novel method that leverages the IG's resolvent, characterized by the Laplace transform of transfer operators.
+We propose a novel method leveraging the IG's resolvent, characterized by the Laplace transform of transfer operators.
 This approach is robust to time-lag variations, ensuring accurate eigenvalue learning even for small time-lags.
 Our statistical analysis applies to a broader class of Markov processes than current methods while reducing computational complexity from quadratic to linear in the state dimension.
-Finally, we illustrate the behaviour of our method in two experiments.}
+Finally, we demonstrate our theoretical findings in several experiments.